UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 1. Start with the base charge: $4.90.

-In this example, nearly $65 of your total bill goes purely to delivery fees, before you even pay for the actual electricity.
+In this example, almost $55 of your total bill goes purely toward delivery infrastructure, before you even pay a single cent for the actual electricity you consumed.

 Infographic explaining delivery rate changes are influenced by storm recovery, smart meter upgrades, and grid maintenance.